mberk17/Adressible-Led-Light-Control-Bluetooth/README.md

 Led Light Control Over Bluetooth

 This project made for ambilight like lighting for pc monitors over bluetooth.
 Latest version can control any led on led strip with desired color.
-And it stable
+And it is first stable release.

 #Requirements
 1-Arduino